11 Unusual Things To Do in Sydney (A Weirdo’s Guide!)

 Opening hours are 9 am-4 pm Monday to Friday and the cemetery is closed on weekends.

 Time for a day trip!
 Get up early and head out to the Blue Mountains, a stunning national park in western Sydney with caves, waterfalls and scenic viewpoints, this place is an absolute dream for hikers and lovers of nature.

-There are a host of restaurants in the grounds, but with the right weather this place is picnic paradise.
+There are a host of restaurants on the grounds, but with the right weather, this place is a picnic paradise.
 Blue Mountains National Park has so much to see that you might want to go back again, and if you have the time you should make it a two-day itinerary.
 No point in rushing it all into one day if you don’t need to.

 Just make sure you have all the gear that you need to protect yourself from all that open sun etc.